Work-from-Home Cybersecurity Tips Amid COVID-19

 2. Virtual Private Network (VPN): Utilize a VPN solution rather than a Remote Desktop Protocol (RDP)/ remote-desktop solution (TeamViewer, LogMeIn, etc.).
 Most modern firewalls are capable of provisioning secure VPN accounts.

-4. Updated Remote Desktop: If you are using remote desktop software (such as TeamViewer, LogMeIn, NinjaRMM or a similar platform) ensure that the application is appropriately up-to-date/patched and that it also uses 15+ character passwords with numeral and special character complexity requirements.
+4. Updated Remote Desktop: If you are using remote desktop software (such as TeamViewer, LogMeIn, NinjaRMM, or a similar platform), ensure that the application is appropriately up-to-date/patched and that it also uses 15+ character passwords with numeral and special character complexity requirements.

 5. Multi-Factor Authentication: Ensure that multi-factor authentication (MFA) is available and enabled for all remote access accounts.